 For more details about the new interface customization options, read Benoit’s latest blog post about the new generation of OpenDataSoft portals.
 To see some of the new API features in action, watch the video of the OpenDataSoft API Webinar.
 You can also download OpenDataSoft’s free API Guide filled with critical insights to help you leverage the value of your data with APIs.

 Founded in 2011, OpenDataSoft develops a turnkey SaaS platform designed for smart and easy transformation of all types of data into innovative services (APIs, data visualizations, real-time monitoring).
 Our mission: make it easier for business users to publish, share and reuse data.

-Headquartered in Paris, France, OpenDataSoft powers data sharing portals for customers such as the City and County of Durham, the City of Paris and the Paris Regional Government, the City of Brussels, Veolia, m2ocity, the French Ministry of the Interior, Total, and the French National Railway Company.
+Headquartered in Paris, France, OpenDataSoft powers data sharing portals for customers such as the City and County of Durham, the City of Paris and the Paris Regional Government, the City of Brussels, Veolia, m2ocity, the French Ministry of National Education, Higher Education and Research, Total, and the French National Railway Company.